NLCR/CZIDLO/README.md

 4. Application run on same server should set property `czidlo.admin.logFile` to the same file so that admin logs of all modules are accessible through web interface.

-5. Web applications `web` and `processDataServer` need that database for processes and OAI Adapter xsl transformations is initialized.

-   Applications access this database by hibernate (unlike core database where pure JDBC is used).

-   Access to this database is configured in file `hibernate.cfg.xml` (in `$APPLICATION_RULE/WEB-INF/classes`).

-   Required tables in this database can be initialized this way:

-      - set property `hibernate.hbm2ddl.auto` to create in `hibernate.cfg.xml` in deployed application web (`<property name="hibernate.hbm2ddl.auto">create-drop</property>`)
-      - make sure application web is reloaded, for example by restarting application server
-      - now the tables should be created by hibernate
-      - remove property `hibernate.hbm2ddl.auto` from `hibernate.cfg.xml`

-   Without correct connection to this database the application "web" will behave incorrectly.

-6. Each of three applications has its own configuration.
+5. Each of three applications has its own configuration.
 Some of the bundle keys are shared among them.

 ###################
 ## Configuration ##
 ###################

-Configuration of each module can be found in $TOMCAT_HOME/webapps/$APPLICATION_NAME/WEB-INF/classes.
+Configuration of each module can be found in ~/.czidlo directory.

 Default version of configuration files are contained within application and explained in comments.

 ### Configuration files are: ###

 - API: `api.properties`
-- WEB: `web.properties`, `quartz.properties`, `hibernate.cfg.xml`
+- WEB API: `web-api.properties`
-- OAI_PMH_PROVIDER: `provider.properties`
+- OAI_PMH_PROVIDER: `oaiPmhProvider.properties`
-- PROCESS_DATA_SERVER: `processDataServer.properties`, `hibernate.cfg.xml`

-Note: Keys in configuration properties files have been renamed since version 4.2.2.
+Note: Some keys in configuration properties files have been renamed since version 4.2.2.
 Also some new properties were introduced.
 So don't rely on simply copying configuration from previous version.
 Migration should be straightforward.
 See https://github.com/NLCR/CZIDLO/commit/20543990df5132b156426f61ae5024ba4f2ef0b1.